nlamonaco86/repairTracker/README.md

 ## Description

-repairTracker is a full-stack application using Node.js, Express, MySQL, Handlebars, JQuery and Bootstrap.
+repairTracker is a full-stack application using Node.js, Express, Sequelize, Passport, Handlebars, JQuery and Bootstrap.

-This demonstrates full usage of C-R-U-D in a more realistic scenario by tracking a repair based on four different statuses (received, in progress, waiting on parts, complete) as one would in an automobile, electronics, appliance or other repair shop.
-Once the repair tech's side is complete, the customer will have a separate page from which they can view the status of their repair using their given Invoice #.
+This demonstrates full usage of C-R-U-D in a realistic scenario by tracking a repair based on four different statuses (received, in progress, waiting on parts, complete) as one would in an automobile, electronics, appliance or other repair shop.
+Repair techs can log into the Employees section with a valid login (provided by the company's administrator) and customers can view the Tracker page.

+LOGIN CREDENTIALS: Username: Admin@repairTracker.com / Password: Admin1 (case sesitive)
 Deployed Site: https://repairtracker.herokuapp.com/

 FUTURE UPDATES: